davidferret/String-Operations/README.md

 # String Operations Utility

-This program performs various string operations based on user commands, including capitalization, reversal, length calculation, and palindrome checking.

-- **String Capitalization**: Converts all characters to uppercase.
-- **String Reversal**: Reverses the order of characters in the string.
-- **Length Calculation**: Computes and displays the length of the string.
-- **Palindrome Check**: Determines if the string reads the same forward and backward.
-- **Interactive Command System**: Users enter a command (`cap`, `rev`, `len`, `pal`) followed by a sentence.
-- **Exit Command**: Users can type `exit program` to terminate the program.
+This C project helps you manipulate strings with commands like capitalization, reversal, length calculation, and palindrome checking.
+The way it works is by taking user input, performing the selected operation, and displaying the result.
+You can enter commands like `cap`, which converts all letters to uppercase, `rev`, which reverses the order of characters in the string, `len`, which calculates how long the string is, or `pal`, which checks if you can read it the same way forwards and backwards (for example: racecar spelled backwards), followed by a sentence.
+If you're done, just type `exit program`.
+I created this to quickly handle common string operations without needing to rewrite them each time, and hope it can help you out as well.

-## Example Usage
+## Example Output
 ```
 Enter 'rev', 'cap', 'len', or 'pal' followed by a sentence (or 'exit program' to quit): cap hello world
 Capitalized string: HELLO WORLD